archerdodson/Signature-Kernel-Scoring-Rule-A-Spatio-Temporal-Diagnostic-for-Probabilistic-Weather-Forecasting/README.md

 # Signature Kernel Scoring Rule as Spatio-Temporal Diagnostic for Probabilistic Forecasting
 This repository contains three sections, Model Training, Deterministic Scorecard, and Probabilistic Scorecard.
 The current manuscript can be read in Paper_Draft_Clean__TMLR_.pdf.
+A previous version is available as Diagnostics_Signature_Score.pdf.

 ## Model Training